BRITANNICA.COM

 What’s on Parker Posey’s mind?

-I had just made the leap from BBDO, where I had been trained in large-scale production, A-list talent negotiations, and broadcast execution at the highest level.
+I had arrived at Deutsch directly from BBDO, where I learned scale, production discipline, and broadcast execution at the highest level.

 Charitable partnership initiative